Wind | Definition, Etymology, Synonyms & Antonyms

 Wind speed is typically measured using an instrument called an anemometer.
 It has rotating cups that catch the wind, and the speed is recorded in units such as kilometers per hour or miles per hour.

-What are different types of winds?
+What are the different types of winds?

 Different types of winds include: